-A second problem with our understanding of Cretaceous climate concerns the short-term stability of the so-called greenhouse state.
-High-resolution bulk carbonate δ^{18} O records from classic land sections in Italy reveal positive excursions that have been interpreted in terms of large-scale mid-Turonian and early Cenomanian glaciations superimposed on the middle of the Cretaceous greenhouse (Stoll and Schrag, 2000).
-Sedimentological and biotic records show no support for this hypothesis, but these records are of insufficient temporal resolution to provide a categorical test.
-Similarly, our highest resolution long-term δ^{18} O record from deep-sea sites for the Cretaceous comes from diagenetically altered bulk carbonate and has a temporal resolution of ~1 sample/200 k.y.
+A second problem with our understanding of Cretaceous climate concerns the short-term stability of the so-called "greenhouse" greenhouse state.
+High-resolution bulk carbonate δ^{18} O records from classic land sections in Italy reveal positive excursions that have been interpreted in terms of large-scale mid-Turonian and early Cenomanian glaciations superimposed on the middle of the Cretaceous greenhouse

+(Stoll and Schrag, 2000).
+Sedimentological and biotic records show no support for this hypothesishypothesis, but these records are of insufficient temporal resolution to provide a categorical test.
+Similarly, our highest resolution long-term δ18O record from deep-sea sites for the Cretaceous comes from diagenetically altered bulk carbonate and has a temporal resolution of ~1 sample/200 k.y.
 (Clarke and Jenkyns, 1999).
-The best existing corresponding record from separates of planktonic foraminiferal calcite is also diagenetically suspect (it comes from chertified, deeply buried chalks in the Pacific) and is of very low resolution (<1 sample/m.y.; Aptian-Santonian) (Barrera, 1994).
-More recently, high-resolution sequence stratigraphic correlation of mid-Cenomanian sediments in northwest Europe and southeast India have been interpreted in terms of eustatic sea level change at an orbital timescale, possibly of glacial origin (Gale et al., 2002).
+The best existing corresponding record from separates of planktonic foraminiferal calcite is also diagenetically suspect (it comes from chertified, deeply buried chalks in the Pacific) and is of very low resolution (<1 sample/m.y., Aptian through-: Aptian-Santonian;-) (Barrera, 1994).
+More recently, high-resolution sequence stratigraphic correlation of middle-mid-Cenomanian sediments in northwest Europe and southeast India have been interpreted in terms of eustatic sea-sea_level change at an orbital timescale, possibly of glacial origin (Gale et al., 2002).

 A third problem concerns the magnitude and origin of warmth of intermediate and deep waters in the Cretaceous oceans.
-A recent study of the dynamics of this problem demonstrates that the popular concept, instead of low-latitude "warm salty bottom water" formation, is essentially unsupported (Bice and Marotzke, 2001).
-A simpler way to explain the warm Cretaceous temperatures recorded by deep-sea benthic foraminifers is by water-mass formation at high latitudes that have warmer SSTs than today (presumably in response to pCO_2 forcing).
-However, the extraordinary magnitude of SST warmth indicated by a recent study for the Turonian high-latitude South Atlantic (Deep Sea Drilling Project [DSDP] Site 511; up to 32°C at ~60°S) (Bice et al., in press) raises severe questions concerning the levels of atmospheric pCO_2 forcing required.
+A recent study of the dynamics of this problem demonstrates that the popular concept. concept, instead of low-low-latitude "warm salty bottom water" formation-formation, is essentially unsupported (Bice and Marotzke, 2001).
+A simpler way to explain the warm Cretaceous temperatures recorded by deep-sea benthic foraminifers is by water water-mass formation at high latitudes that have warmer sea surface temperatures SSTs than today (presumably in response to pCO2 forcing).
+However, the extraordinary magnitude of sea surface temperature SST warmth indicated by a recent study for the Turonian high-high-latitude South Atlantic (DSDP-Deep Sea Drilling Project [DSDP] Site 511,-; up to 32-°32°C at ~60°°S,-) (Bice et al., 2003) raises severe questions concerning the levels of atmospheric pCO2 forcing required.

-The following scientific questions will be addressed using well-preserved microfossils and organic-rich sediments recovered from the Demerara Rise transect:
+The following scientific questions will be addressed using well-preserved microfossils and organic-rich sediments recovered from the Demerara Rise transect-: